Florida Secretary Of State Laurel Lee: Russian & Iranian Election Interference ‘Is A Very Serious Threat’ But State’s ‘Systems Are Secure’

-MIAMI (CBSMiami) – There are nine days left in this campaign and more than 50 million Americans have already voted
+MIAMI (CBSMiami) – There are seven days left in this campaign and more than 62 million Americans have already voted

 There have been some concerning stories about foreign interference in the 2020 election.